palistra/devops-demolabs/InterConnect/Extended/lab-2-create-order-toolchain-using-pre-built-template.md

 ![DevOpsSimpleOrderToolchainGitHub](screenshots/DevOpsSimpleOrderToolchainGitHub.png)

 11. Click on _Eclipse Orion Web IDE_.
 No information is needed to integration this browser based Integrated Development Environment (IDE).
 12. Click on _Delivery Pipeline_.
 This displays the configuration information for the Delivery Pipeline.
 The application name to be deployed is the _Orders app name_.
 This pipeline only has one Stage or set of jobs.
 We will see what gets specified there later.
-This Stage will deploy the _Orders app name_ to the specified Region (US South), Organization (DevOpsLab) and Space (dev).
+This Stage will deploy the _Orders app name_ to the specified Region (US South), Organization, and Space (dev).
 ![DevOpsSimpleOrderDeliveryPipeline](screenshots/DevOpsSimpleOrderDeliveryPipeline.png)

-12. Use the drop down arrow next to the _dev_ space to specify _prod_.
+12. Use the drop down arrow for space to specify _prod_.
 ![DevOpsSimpleOrderDeliveryPipelineProd](screenshots/DevOpsSimpleOrderDeliveryPipelineProd.png)

 13. Click **Create**.
 Your Toolchain is created and you are redirected to the Toolchain panel.